Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 What information do I need to complete an entry?

+Registering is easy.
 Just make sure you have the following information:

-- The name of your club's eatery.
+- The name of your club's eatery

 - The name of your chef who created the dish